-Arrival at Puerto Costa Maya
+Arrival at Costa Maya Cruise Port

-Our cruise ship arrived late morning at the port.
-We only had from 12:00 pm – 7:00 pm to explore the area.
-This might seem like a lot of time, but it really isn’t.
-Normally it takes a bit of time to get off the boat as everybody wants to leave at the same time.
+In my experience, exiting a cruise ship at a port takes a lot of time as everybody wants to leave as soon as possible, especially when you only have a half day to explore.
 In addition, you absolutely can not be even a minute late back to the boat.
-The cruise ship will not wait for anyone unless they are on an excursion booked through the cruise.
-Then, it usually takes around 20 minutes to walk along the dock to connect to land and go through the port itself.
-If you think about it, you really lose about 2 hours waiting to get off, allowing yourself to get through the port, and then, giving yourself a buffer so you are back in good time.
+The cruise ship will not wait for anyone unless they are on a shore excursion booked through the cruise.
+Then, it usually takes around 20 minutes or more to walk along the dock which connects the cruise ship to land and go through the port itself which could be very large.
+If you think about it, you really lose about 2 hours waiting to get off the ship, allowing yourself to get through the port, and then, giving yourself a buffer so you are back in good time.

-Snorkelling and Fishing
+Snorkelling and Fishing in Mahahual Mexico

-Shortly thereafter, we met our captain and crew and we were off.
+After a delicious cocktail, we met our captain and crew and we were off.
 Our boat was a Mexican skiff called a Panga and was just the right size for us.
 There was a small roof that provided a little bit of sun cover, but not a lot so make sure you wear a hat and a cover up for your upper body, and wear lots of sunscreen.